 CEL Designation General Parameters

-The CEL designation on courses stands for Community Engaged Learning and simply indicates that the course involves a community-based learning teaching strategy such as service-learning or community-based research.
+The CEL designation on courses stands for Community Engaged Learning and indicates that the course involves a community engagement teaching strategy.

 Some key things to keep in mind:

-- Any existing course at WSU may work for this designation.
+- Any existing course at WSU may receive this designation.

 - The CEL experience in the course may be required or optional for students.